 The Commercial Passenger Vehicle Industry Act 2017 was amended in 2021.
-In setting maximum fares, we may now also determine fares according to the Fair Work Commission's annual wage review.72
+In setting maximum fares, we may now also determine fares according to the Fair Work Commission's annual wage review.

 We note that taxi operators must compete for the services of taxi drivers in the market for labour.
 To maintain the supply of drivers, taxi operators need to offer at least as much as alternative opportunities.
-We consider that the Fair Work Commission's annual wage review is a reasonable indicator of the cost of alternative opportunities.
-Therefore, we consider that it is appropriate to use it as the cost inflator for driver labour rather than the wage price index (transport, postal and warehousing) used in our existing taxi cost index.
+We consider that the Fair Work Commission's annual wage review is a reasonable

-70 Fuel prices include the full fuel excise tax based on Government announcement that the fuel excise tax cut will end in September 2022.
+&lt;sup>69 Fuel prices include the full fuel excise tax based on Government announcement that the fuel excise tax cut will end in September 2022.

-71 Fuel prices include the full fuel excise tax based on Government announcement that the fuel excise tax cut will end in September 2022.
+&lt;sup>70 Fuel prices include the full fuel excise tax based on Government announcement that the fuel excise tax cut will end in September 2022.